ftrackhq/ftrack-recipes/python/events/cascade_thumbnails_to_parent/README.rst

 Cascade Thumbnails to Parent
 ============================

-When publishing a new asset, it could be convenient to have the parent task updated with the same image.
+When publishing a new asset, it could be convenient to have the thumbnail of the newly published entity bubble up to the parent entity and (optionally) associated task.
-This script will show you how to be able to intercept thumbnail creation at publish time and use the same thumbnail id to link to to a parent task.
+This script will show you how to be able to intercept thumbnail creation at publish time and set the same thumbnail ID on related entities.

 Scope
 -----